 - Data Exports of Calculated Data: If you wish to export summarized data from the SmartView reports, click the three-dot icon found in the top right corner of any table or graph.
 Click 'Export data' and choose the current format option.
-(Additional directions on page 13). - Raw Data: The raw data includes all of the individual responses to each survey item as well as all of the demographic responses.
+(Additional directions on page 13).
+To keep the formatting (including colored icons), copy your export into the template available within the SPS Client Resource pages. - Raw Data: The raw data includes all of the individual responses to each survey item as well as all of the demographic responses.
 This file is delivered separately from the RNL Client Portal, via the RNL Safe Mail system.
 The raw data file is also the one place that provides the individual record identifier (i.e. student ID or unique online passcode).
 If needed, this field can be matched back to the file loaded into the SPS Web administration site, using the passcode for the crosswalk.
 The file format documentation is located on the SPS Client Resources site. - Open-Ended Comments: The open-ended comments are captured with online administrations of the survey instruments and are delivered in their own Excel document along with your raw data files via the RNL Safe Mail system. - Recommendation Scores: The recommendation scores are captured with online administrations of the survey instruments and are delivered in Excel along with the open-ended comments.